stanford-futuredata/ColBERT/README.md

 ## Indexing

-For efficient retrieval, indexing precomputes the ColBERT representations of passages.
+For fast retrieval, indexing precomputes the ColBERT representations of passages.

 Example command: